SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/publish-subscribe.md

 2017-06-27T17:23:25,137 INFO samples.TopicSubscriber - Waiting for a message...
 ~~~

-Then you can start the `TopicPublisher.exe` to publish a message.
+Then you can start the `TopicPublisher` to publish a message.
 ~~~sh
 $  java -cp ./target/solace-samples-amqp-jms1-1.0.1-SNAPSHOT-jar-with-dependencies.jar com.solace.samples.TopicPublisher
 2017-06-27T17:27:34,339 INFO sasl.SaslMechanismFinder - Best match for SASL auth was: SASL-ANONYMOUS